Snowa

-Snowa is an Iranian appliance manufacturer based in Isfahan, Iran.
+Snowa is an Iranian appliance manufacturer based in Isfahan, Iran that operates under the ownership of the Entekhab Industrial Group.
 Snowa was established in 2005 in an area of 25,000 square meters in Murche Khort, Isfahan producing various types of appliances.
 The company now has products ranging from embedded gas stoves (built-in) hob, range hoods, microwaves, kitchen sinks, refrigerators, washing machines, smart TVs, vacuum cleaners and oven and gas stove stands (free stand).

 Name

 Snowa is the acronym of the company name, whose original name was "Elements of the Iranian New Structure".
 The company is the sub-group of Entekhab Group.

 History

 Snowa was first built in 2005 in an area of 25,000 square meters in Murche Khort, Isfahan.

 Brand

 In 2015, the group decided to do rebranding of Snowa and held a celebration launching new Snowa logo, slogan and identity. in order to introduce and launch the refreshed brand.
 Previous Snowa organizational logo and color were red, but it is red, blue and green since 2015.
 Also two fantasy characters as well as blue and green colors accompany this logo.
 Doctor Hassan Namak Doust, Younes Shekar Khah and Abdullah Givian contributed to brand renewal project of Snowa.